Postgraduate (Up to 5 years part-time)

 This programme has been accredited by the RCN Centre for Professional Accreditation until 31 August 2020

-Practicing at an advanced level is a demanding and challenging role.
-Whether you are an Advanced Clinical Practitioner (ACP) trainee or a nurse preparing for or working as an Advanced Nurse Practitioner (ANP) role or a Health Care professional wishing to advance current practice, we will help you develop the skills and expertise you need in order to provide advanced care.
-Alongside this, you'll transform your existing professional qualifications into an MSc in Advanced Practice (Clinical), accredited by the RCN.
+Clinical practice at an advanced level is a demanding and challenging role.
+We'll help you develop the skills and expertise you need in order to provide advanced clinical care.
+Alongside this, you'll transform your existing academic qualifications into an MSc in Advanced Practice (Clinical) accredited by the RCN (for nurses only).

 We'll encourage you to delve into all areas of this field to extend your knowledge as much as possible.
 You'll not only strengthen your leadership and clinical decision-making skills, but also your ability to research, making effective use of evidence to support clinical practice.

 You'll work with professionals from other disciplines which, together with the level of knowledge you'll gain from our course, will empower you to develop others through teaching and education.

 When it comes to work placements, you'll need to already be employed in a care environment suitable to your chosen route through our course.
 Your manager should agree to provide you with a designated clinical supervisor, who will support and nurture your clinical practice while also ensuring it can be fully assessed.